OFFICE: (808) 294-3332

 Brain signals are converted into a topographic map revealing areas of damaged or slow thought processing.
 256 listening posts sit comfortably while capturing brain signals 1000 times/second.
 Brain signals over a 3 millisecond period show how thought processing can be captured and displayed by the DEEG.
 Children find the DEEG net comfortable, and adapt well because they do not have to sit still while being monitored.

 Once the DEEG test has been completed the patient may choose to begin a course of neurotherapy—also called EEG biofeedback—to remodel dysfunctional brain regions.
-Usually 20 to 30 sessions of neurofeedback can heal the damaged brain, and without the use of surgery or medications.
-The neurofeedback is administered in one hour sessions at least twice per week.
 The DEEG can then demonstrate the changes in the brain resultant from the remodeling.

 Why DEEG instead of EEG?